vg-json-data/sm-json-data/strats.md

 Each of these properties is described in more detail below.

 ### Leave With Runway
-A `leaveWithRunway` object indicates that a strat exits the current room using a runway..
+A `leaveWithRunway` object indicates that a strat exits the current room using a runway.
 The `leaveWithRunway` exit condition is unique in that it describes available geometry rather than a specific way to leave the room.
 This is done in order to reduce the amount of redundant boilerplate that would otherwise be required, since every door node in the game will have at least one strat with `leaveWithRunway`.
 The specific way that the runway is used depends on the entrance condition in the destination room.

 A `leaveWithRunway` exit condition can satisfy the following entrance conditions in the next room: `comeInRunning`, `comeInJumping`, `comeInCharging`, `comeInCharged`, `comeInWithSpark`, `comeInWithBombBoost`, `comeInWithStutter`, and `comeInWithDoorStuckSetup`.